-Cash consideration \$7,485
+Cash consideration \$ 7,485

-Direct acquisition costs 231
+Direct acquisition costs 200

-Total purchase price \$7,716
+Total purchase price \$ 7,685

-Allocation of the purchase price to the assets acquired and liabilities assumed has not been finalized for this acquisition.
-The final purchase price is dependent on the actual direct acquisition costs.
-The total estimated purchase price is being allocated to europrospectus' net tangible and intangible assets based upon their estimated fair value as of the date of acquisition.
-Based upon the purchase price and the valuation, the preliminary purchase price allocation, which is subject to change based on working capital adjustments, is as follows (in thousands):
+Allocation of the purchase price to the assets acquired and liabilities assumed has been finalized for this acquisition.
+The total purchase price is being allocated to Global Filings' net tangible and intangible assets based upon their estimated fair value as of the date of acquisition.
+Based upon the purchase price and the valuation, the purchase price allocation is as follows (in thousands):

 Tangible assets acquired \$ 1,470

 Amortizable intangible assets:

 Software technology 118

 Customer relationships 475

 Data content 1,539

 Non-compete agreements 78

-Goodwill 6,640
+Goodwill 6,634

-Total assets acquired 10,320
+Total assets acquired 10,314

-Liabilities assumed (2,604)
+Liabilities assumed (2,629)

-Net assets acquired \$ 7,716
+Net assets acquired \$ 7,685

-Intangible assets of \$2.2 million have been allocated to amortizable intangible assets consisting of software technology, amortized over five years using a straightline amortization method; customer relationships, amortized over five years using an accelerated amortization method; data content, amortized over five years using a straight-line amortization method; and non-compete agreements, amortized over two years using a straight-line amortization method.
+Intangible assets of \$2.2 million have been allocated to amortizable intangible assets consisting of software technology, amortized over five years using a straight-line amortization method; customer relationships, amortized over five years using an accelerated amortization method; data content, amortized over five years using a straight-line amortization method; and non-compete agreements, amortized over two years using a straight-line amortization method.

 Goodwill totaling \$6.6 million represents the excess of the purchase price over the fair value of the net tangible and intangible assets acquired.
 In accordance with SFAS No. 142, Goodwill and Other Intangible Assets, goodwill will not be amortized and will be tested for impairment at least annually.
-Any change in the fair value of the net assets of europrospectus will change the amount of the purchase price allocable to goodwill.
-Goodwill generated from the europrospectus acquisition is included in the European segment and is not deductible for income tax purposes.
+Goodwill generated from the Global Filings acquisition is included in the European segment and is not deductible for income tax purposes.

-The results of operations of europrospectus have been included in our Consolidated Statement of Income since the completion of the acquisition on February 17, 2006.
+The results of operations of Global Filings have been included in our Consolidated Statement of Income since the completion of the acquisition on February 17, 2006.
 Pro forma information has not been presented because the effect of this acquisition was not material on our consolidated financial results.